surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a check for WooCommerce shipping requirements (ie. coupon and/or minimum amount) when getting shipping rates.
+	* Added a check for WooCommerce shipping requirements (ie. coupon and/or minimum amount) when getting shipping rates (Premium version).
-	* Changed the Schema OfferShippingDetails shippingRate property from min/max values to an array of values.
 * **Bugfixes**
 	* None.
 * **Developer Notes**